Anisotropies of Diffusive Ultra-high Energy Cosmic Rays in $f(R)$ Gravity Theory: Introduction

+Physicists are still unsure about where UHECRs come from.
+However, they believe that by studying the anisotropies in their arrival directions, they may eventually figure it out \cite{mollerach201898, deligny_ptep2017, deligny_astrophys2019}.
+The challenge in this direction is that CRs, which are charged particles, are deflected by magnetic fields from their source directions in galactic or extragalactic spaces.
+Thus their arrival directions do not necessarily point to their sources.
+But as the rays gain more momentum, their deflection becomes less significant, especially towards the end of the highest energies observed.
+This gives hope that we can find the closest powerful sources outside our galaxy by looking for clusters of UHECRs pointing towards them.
 There are various possible types of extragalactic sources of UHECRs.
 The traditional viewpoint suggests that these sources could include powerful objects like gamma-ray bursts, tidal disruption events, active galactic nuclei, and galaxy mergers.
-It's important to consider how the brightness of these sources changes with distance (measured by redshift) because it affects both the weakening of CRs intensity at the highest energies and the creation of secondary particles through interactions with radiation backgrounds.
-These interactions can produce fragments from heavier CR particles or generate photons and neutrinos through photo-pion interactions \cite{mollerach2022}.
-The studies have been conducted to investigate the importance of nearby sources in explaining the CR spectrum at extremely high energies.
+It is important to consider how the brightness of these sources changes with distance (measured by redshift) because it affects both the weakening of CRs intensity at the highest energies and the creation of secondary particles through interactions with cosmic radiation backgrounds.
+These interactions can produce fragments from heavier CR particles or generate photons and neutrinos through photo-pion interactions.
+These studies have been conducted to investigate the importance of nearby sources in explaining the CR spectrum at extremely high energies.
 Additionally, it has been examined how these nearby sources may contribute to the observed patterns of anisotropy at intermediate angular scales.
-In these scenarios, the Pierre Auger Observatory has observed patterns of anisotropy in CR arrival directions.
-These patterns are naturally linked to the uneven distribution of galaxies in our nearby region, within a few hundred Mpc.
-The arrival directions of CRs are influenced by the bending caused by the galactic magnetic field of our galaxy \cite{Auger2018}.
+The PAO has observed the patterns of large-scale anisotropy in CR arrival directions.
+These patterns are naturally linked to the uneven distribution of galaxies in our nearby region, within a few hundred Mpc \cite{Auger2018}.
 Researchers have investigated the significance of nearby sources in explaining the spectrum of CRs at extremely high energies, as well as their potential role in accounting for anisotropies observed on intermediate angular scales \cite{blasi, taylor, matthews, guedes}.
+The UHECRs detected by PAO on a large angular scale, analysed over three orders of magnitude in energy \cite{apj891}.
+For more than $4$ EeV, the dipolar amplitude increases with energy \cite{Auger2018}.
+Also, the researchers at the PAO have analyzed the arrival directions of more than $2600$ UHECRs above $32 \, \text{EeV}$, providing evidence for a deviation from isotropy at an intermediate angular scale with a $4\sigma$ confidence level for UHECR energies above $40\, \text{EeV}$ \cite{apj935}.
+The isotropy of UHECRs is disfavoured with $4\sigma$ confidence level in PAO observation with starburst galaxies, which is one of the significant results in UHECRs anisotropy \cite{apjl853}.
+The same kind of results can also be found in other giant CR experiments like Telescope Array \cite{TA_apjl898, TA_apj862, TA_arxiv14827, TA_auger_icrc}.
+In addition to studying the distribution of arrival directions of CRs with energy, it also needs to understand how the composition of CRs changes with energy.
+Separating lighter and heavier components, which experience different levels of deflection, could also provide useful information and scientists are currently upgrading the Pierre Auger Observatory to help with these investigations.